harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

 - fips: string, 5 digit code
 - date: datetime64[ns], standard date format
-- cases: integer, The total number of cases of Covid-19, including both confirmed and probable.
+- cases: float, The total number of cases of Covid-19, including both confirmed and probable.
-- deaths: integer, The total number of deaths related to Covid-19, including both confirmed and probable.
+- deaths: float, The total number of deaths related to Covid-19, including both confirmed and probable.
-- POPESTIMATE2019: integer, estimated population of 2019.
+- POPESTIMATE2019: float, estimated population of 2019.
 Null values corrosponding to this attribute implies that related fips code is not available in population estimate data.

 <!-- calculate_stats_by_county -->